kailoon/kailoon.com/src/posts/2023/09/english-writing-challenge.md

 **📚 Establishing Habits**: Creating daily habits has been key to feeling great at the start and end of my day.
 From staying hydrated to combining a "PodWalk" (listening to podcasts while walking) and reading non-fiction books.

 **💪 Gym Sessions**: The gym has become more than just a place to work out; it's where I reconnect with school friends, fostering greater happiness and energy levels.
 You can read more about this in Day 02 (link 🔝).

 **☕ Virtual Coffee Time**: I've recommended to my colleagues to incorporate casual time for discussions about everything except work.

 I strive to make each day better and nurture the dream of someday working from the beach. ✨⛱️😁

+### ### Day 12 · Remote Roofing, a case study

+Tonight I write about one my favorite startup jobs.
+A cool company in US.
+They want to combine AI and image proccessing to repair or replace roofs for clients with drone inespection.
+I created a design system for their brand and used through landing page, user dashboard and marketing designs.
+Founders (Nathan and Sand) were satisified with my outcome of my design.
+I had have a other chance to collaborate with them on another project in the future.

 ### TODO